DigitalFuturesOCADU/TinyFilmFestival/editor-guide.md

 ## Saving Your Working File Vs Exporting Your Animation

+When using the Matrix Editor it is important to remember that it is a web-based tool, so your work is not autmatically saved.

 There are 3 different buttons that are important for Saving , Opening, and Exporting your Animations.
 ![down controls](images/downloadControls.png)